-the other different search engines in the late 1990s, or the buy of Whatsapp by Facebook in 2014) or in the development of pharmaceutical compounds, where costs are so high that starting research on one may prevent the development of a different one.
+As shown by (Arikan et al, 2002), the Real Options logic is unsuitable for single-investment events of the type "winner-takes-all", which are becoming frequent in modern disruptive economies (v.gr. choosing between Google or the other different search engines in the late 1990s, or the buy of Whatsapp by Facebook in 2014) or in the development of pharmaceutical compounds, where costs are so high that starting research on one may prevent the development of a different one.

-In this regard, [11] presents a model broadly derived from the well-known "Secretary Problem", in which an actor has to choose the best among n different items presented to him sequentially and at each step he has information only on the items already presented.
-This problem has a very elegant solution: Dynkin [12] and Lindley [13] independently proved that the best strategy is a so-called threshold strategy.
-The secretary problem has been studied by many authors in different contexts: applied probability, statistics, decision theory....
-Extensive bibliographies on the topic can be found in [14], [15] and [16].
+In this regard, [1] presents a model broadly derived from the well-known "Secretary Problem", in which an actor has to choose the best among n different items presented to him sequentially and at each step he has information only on the items already presented.
+This problem has a very elegant solution: Dynkin (1963) and Lindley (1961) independently proved that the best strategy is a so-called threshold strategy.
+The secretary problem has been studied by many authors in different contexts: applied probability, statistics, decision theory.
+Extensive bibliographies on the topic can be found in [8], [9] and [16].